General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Accelerating Applications

 In a follow-up to \textcite{jablonka2024leveraging}'s work, \textcite{vanherck2025assessment} systematically evaluated this approach across 22 diverse real-world chemistry case studies using three open-source models.
-They demonstrate that fine-tuned \glspl{llm} can effectively predict various material properties.
+They demonstrate that fine-tuned \glspl{llm} can predict various material properties.
 For example, they achieved $96\%$ accuracy in predicting the adhesive free-energy of polymers, outperforming traditional \gls{ml} methods like random forest ($90\%$ accuracy).
-When predicting properties of monomers using \gls{smiles} notation, the fine-tuned models reached average accuracies of $84\%$ across four different properties.
-Particularly notable was the ability of \glspl{llm} to work with non-standard inputs, like in a protein phase separation study they did, where raw protein sequences could be directly input without pre-processing and achieve $95\%$ prediction accuracy.
-At the same time, when training datasets were very small (15 data points), the predictive accuracy of all fine-tuned models was lower than the random baseline (e.g. MOF synthesis).
+The \glspl{llm} can also work with non-standard inputs, like for predicting protein phase separation, where raw protein sequences could be directly input without pre-processing and achieve $95\%$ prediction accuracy.
+At the same time, when training datasets were very small (15 data points), the predictive accuracy of all fine-tuned models was lower than the random baseline (e.g., MOF synthesis).
 These case studies preliminarily demonstrate that these models can achieve predictive performance with some small datasets, work with various chemical representations (\gls{smiles}, \gls{mof}id, and \gls{iupac} names), and can outperform traditional \gls{ml} approaches for some material property prediction tasks.

 In the materials domain, \modelname{LLMprop} fine-tunes \modelname{T5}\autocite{raffel2020exploring} to predict crystalline material properties from text descriptions generated by \modelname{Robocrystallographer}\autocite{ganose2019robocrystallographer}.
 By discarding \modelname{T5}’s decoder and adding task-specific prediction heads, the approach reduces computational overhead while leveraging the model’s ability to process structured crystal descriptions.
-The method demonstrates that natural language representations can effectively capture key material features, offering an alternative to traditional graph-based models like \glspl{gnn}.